members

 3. Pension sharing

-The pension is split at the time of divorce or dissolution so that you each receive a separate pension pot and can continue to build pension benefits for the future.
-If a pension sharing order is agreed, there is a cost of £600 for each individual pension record.
-This will need to be paid before we will implement the order.
+The pension is split at the time of divorce or dissolution so that you each receive a separate pension and can continue to build pension benefits for the future.
+If a pension sharing order is agreed, you will need to pay a fee of £600 for each individual pension account that we need to split.
+You will need to pay this fee before we will implement the order.

-If you or your former spouse or partner, fail to pay the charge in advance, we reserve the right to deduct the fee from the member’s accrued rights/pension credit.
-This will result in a permanent reduction to the value of benefits agreed.
+If you or your former spouse or partner, fail to pay the charge in advance, we reserve the right to deduct the fee from your accrued rights or the pension credit.
+This will result in a permanent reduction to the value of the benefits agreed.

-What happens to your LGPS benefits once your divorce or dissolution is completed?
+What happens to my LGPS benefits once my divorce or dissolution is completed?

 Your ex-spouse or ex-civil partner will no longer be entitled to a spouse's or civil partner's pension should you die before them.